pingbird/notes/notes/opinions/keyboards.md

 ## K3 Pro

 A few months ago I got my first keyboard that supports custom firmware, the [Keychron K3 Pro](https://www.keychron.com/products/keychron-k3-pro-qmk-via-wireless-custom-mechanical-keyboard) and it's really good.
-The layout is nice and has a function row unlike the K7, it was a little annoying having to do shift-fn-\` to type tildes along with some IDE binds like fn-shift-6 for refactoring.
+The layout is nice and has a function row unlike the K7, it was a little annoying having to do shift-fn-grave to type tildes along with some IDE binds like fn-shift-6 for refactoring.

 Out of the box the RGB on the K3 pro sucks, the (otherwise high quality) keycaps it comes with are opaque and have a wide base which blocks out the light, also the maximum brightness is ridiculously low.